Thesis requirements apply to all students in the thesis option, including part-time and online students.

 - Date, time and room number of the presentation

-The morning of the presentation, the student must stop by the ME office to pick up their ME warrant and Masters Supervisory Committee Approval Form.
-Both documents will need to be signed by the committee at the conclusion of the student's presentation or when the committee determines that the student's thesis is ready for submission to the Graduate School.
+The morning of the presentation, the student must stop by the ME office to pick up their Master's Degree Graduation Warrant and Masters Supervisory Committee Approval Form.
+Both documents must be signed by the committee at the conclusion of the student's presentation or when the committee determines that the student's thesis is ready for submission to the Graduate School.

-By 11:59 p.m. on the last day of the quarter, students must submit a final, electronic copy of their thesis and Master's Supervisory Committee Approval Form to the Graduate School through the MyGrad system.
+By 11:59 p.m. on the last day of the quarter, students must submit a final, electronic copy of their thesis and Master's Supervisory Committee Approval Form to the Graduate School through the ETD administrator site.

-Students who make their M.S. presentation but cannot submit their thesis by the deadline should consider applying for the Graduate Registration Waiver Fee.
+Students who make their M.S. presentation but cannot submit their thesis by the deadline should consider applying for the Graduate Registration Waiver Fee or registering for the following quarter.
+Students should see the ME Graduate Adviser immediately to learn about their options in the case that they cannot submit their thesis by the deadline.